 It should be noted at once that the functional difference of the lived-body movements is part of a larger structural difference.
 It is certainly not the case that, with the whole “if-then” structure of perceptual intentionality remaining unchanged, the bodily movements now take on the roles on both the “if” side and the “then” side.
 That would make no sense.
 Instead, lived-body movements and feelings can only stand in as providers of ersatz-fullness, if the whole “if-then” structure is fundamentally altered in the imaginary simulation.
 The original structure, as we have seen, is animated by a desire for truth that finds its satisfaction only in the things themselves, that is, in what proves to be the same in presence and absence.
 Such a critical and vigilant desire will not be duped by the ersatz-fullness provided by the lived-body movements and feelings.
 For this to happen, the epistemic desire must already have been inhibited by the onset of the imaginary attitude and transformed into an impatient desire for presence (cf. Huang 2021: pp. 14-17).

 Here we should recall our earlier discussion of the peculiarity of the epistemic desire and how it emerges from the developmentally more primitive vital desires.
 It is an intellectual achievement to aim, not at the presence to be enjoyed, but at the identical unity across the play of presence and absence.
-In the absence of the things that call on consciousness to open itself to their transcendence and indifference, it is no surprise that consciousness tends to lapse into a primitive desire for presence.
+In the absence of the things that call on consciousness to open itself, it is no surprise that consciousness tends to lapse into a primitive desire for presence.
 As Sartre puts it, “there is always,” in an act of imagination, “something of the imperious and the infantile, a refusal to take account of distance and difficulties” (Sartre 2004, p.
 125).

 Sartre characterizes this desire for presence as a magical desire, and as a desire for possession (ibid.).
 To see why, consider his description of a performance by a mimic (Sartre 2004, pp. 25-29).
 At first, the audience has no idea who exactly is being imitated; he reads the imitator’s gestures and expressions as signs for an indeterminate X, not unlike the way in which one deciphers a hieroglyph.
 Now a series of signs point in the same direction and he has a judgment: she is imitating the French actor Maurice Chevalier.
 From that moment on, instead of seeing the actress’s behavior as a sign to be deciphered, he begins to see Chevalier intuitively realized in the body of the woman artist on stage.
 What happens in this change from a sign-consciousness to an act of imagination?
 A change of attitude.
 A moment ago, the real gestures and expressions were taken as signs referring to an indeterminate X; now, together with my emotional reactions, they are used to incarnate the absent person in the here and now, and they do so by offering themselves to be possessed by him.
 “The relation of the object to the matter of the imitation is”, writes Sartre, “a relation of possession” (Sartre 2004, p.
 29).
 The new attitude is thus characterized by “a formal will”, in complicity with the actress, to see her as possessed and to experience the incarnation of the absent (ibid.).